kpatronas/ini/README.md

 # ini
-A dead simpli ini editor in go
+A dead simple ini editor in go